Ada R. Habershon: Early life and ministry

-Ada R. Habershon was born in Marylebone, England, on 8 January 1861.
-Her father, Dr. Samuel Osborne Habershon, was a noted physician; her mother was Grace Habershon.
+Ada Ruth Habershon was born in Marylebone, England, on 8 January 1861.
+She was the youngest of four children.
+Her father, Samuel Osborne Habershon, was a noted physician; her mother was Grace Habershon.
 She was raised in Chelsea, London, in a Christian home.
-In her twenties, she was a member of the circle surrounding Charles Spurgeon.
-She met Dwight L. Moody and Ira D. Sankey in 1884 during their preaching tour of England.
-At their urging, she visited the United States, delivering a series of lectures on the Old Testament that were later published.
+Her parents were part of the Plymouth Brethren movement, although they also worshipped regularly at the Metropolitan Tabernacle.
+The pastor of the Tabernacle, Charles Spurgeon, became a close family friend.
+Spurgeon wrote to Habershon several times when her parents both died in 1889.